hashicorp-services/consul-in-prod/README.md

 ## Construction Stages

-<strong>Construction</strong> of each implementation consists of the following logical steps (all using automated means where applicable):
+<strong>Manual steps to create</strong> each <a href="#Implementations">implementation</a>, explained like the <a target="_blank" href="https://imaginea.gitbooks.io/consul-devops-handbook/content/deployment_strategy.html">Imagina GitBook</a>) are organized into these logical stages (using automated means where applicable):

-   1. <strong>Laptop setup</strong> - on each builder laptop: Git, Vault, Consul, Terraform, GPG, and Linux utilities
+   1. <strong>Laptop setup</strong> - on each builder laptop: Linux utilities, VSCode, Git, Vault, Consul, Terraform, GPG, etc.
    1. <strong>GitHub account setup</strong> - with SSH and GPG certificates
    1. <strong>Clone GitHub repos</strong> - each of the Reference Architecture components